csmandvekar/Sentiment_Analysis/README.md

 3. Click on the "Analyze" button to process the file.
 4. The sentiment distribution (positive, neutral, and negative sentiments) will be displayed in a bar chart.

-### Custom Inputs

-You can modify the frontend and backend code to accept different file formats, handle additional user inputs, or adjust the sentiment analysis criteria.
-The current implementation uses a simple CSV file with text data and outputs sentiment results categorized as positive, neutral, and negative.

 ### Example CSV Format
 The CSV file should contain a column with text data to be analyzed.
 An example of the CSV format:

 ```csv